This post may contain affiliate links. Please read our disclosure policy.

 Jamaican Jerk Chicken

-It’s one of my favourite ways to eat chicken; it’s aromatic, flavourful, and has a beautiful heat from the scotch bonnet pepper.
-It’s also super simple to prepare yet yield big bold island flavour.
-Literally, it’s just something you have to try!
+This is one of my favourite ways to eat poultry; it’s aromatic, flavourful, and has beautiful heat from the scotch bonnet pepper.
+It’s also super simple to prepare yet yields big bold island flavour.
+It’s just something you have to try.

 • Quick and Easy – this is perfect for a busy weeknight.
-You can marinate earlier in the day or the night before and then grill or bake.
+You can marinate earlier in the day or the night before and then cook.
 It’s that simple!

 • Perfect for Meal Prep – make enough to get you through the week and you can serve it along with a variety of sides.

-• Customizable – Jerk chicken can be served dry or saucy, spicy or mild, outside on the grill or indoors in the oven!
+• Customizable – it can be served dry or saucy, spicy or mild, grilled or indoors in the oven or air fryer.

 • Great for Leftovers – not only is this recipe great the day of, but it gets even better the next day.
 Plus, it reheats very well!